Welcome to the official website of West Midlands Ambulance Service NHS Foundation Trust.

-As the region’s emergency ambulance service, we respond to around 3,000 ‘999’ calls each day.
-To manage that level of demand, we employ approximately 4,000 staff and operate from 15 new fleet preparation hubs across the region and a network of over 40 Community Ambulance Stations.
+As the region’s emergency ambulance service, we respond to around 4,000 ‘999’ calls each day.
+To manage that level of demand, we employ approximately 5,000 staff and operate from 15 new fleet preparation hubs across the region.

 Many people still think ambulance services only take patients to hospital.
-In fact, less than 60% of our patients end up going to an emergency department with the rest either being treated at the scene, given advice over the phone or taken to another service such as a GP or minor injuries unit.
+In fact, only just over 50% of our patients end up going to an emergency department with the rest either being treated at the scene, given advice over the phone or taken to another service such as a GP or minor injuries unit.

 We have achieved that by investing heavily in the skills that our staff.
-We are on course to become the first Trust in the country to have paramedics making up 70% of our frontline workforce.
-The additional skills that our paramedics have, enables them to carry out many more treatments at the scene and en-route to hospital if it is required, which improves patient care.
-Find out more about the transformation that we have been undergoing including our video, within the page Transforming WMAS.
+We are the first Trust in the country to have a paramedic on every vehicle.
+The additional skills they bring enable them to carry out many more treatments at the scene and en-route to hospital if it is required, which improves patient care.

 As an organisation, we were formed in 2006 bringing four previous services together.
 In January 2013, we were authorised as a Foundation Trust and in line with the provisions of the Health and Social Care Act 2012, was licensed as a provider of NHS Services on 1 April 2013.
 As a Foundation Trust, we must have a Constitution that is compliant with current statute and the regulators Code of Governance.
 More information about a Foundation Trust, can be found within the page What is a Foundation Trust?